Menu

 Evolving Manufacturing Dynamics

 The TS220 was an important first step into check scanner production, but it had issues that prompted us to do a major redesign and re-release it as the TS220-ES.
-From that point on, we brought all of our product design and engineering work in-house.
+From that point on, we brought all our product design and engineering work in-house.
 The TellerScan TS230 was our first completely self-designed product, followed soon after by the CheXpress CX30, the award-winning single-feed scanner designed for remote deposit capture (RDC).
 The CX30 became our best-selling model ever and brought RDC within reach of the small business market.
 During this time, our manufacturing plant also transitioned from using assembly lines to “cell-based” manufacturing, where each unit is made from start to finish by one employee.
-We’ve continued with cell-based manufacturing to this day.
+We have continued with cell-based manufacturing to this day.

 2014-2015